 Pursuant to Rule 14a-8 under the Exchange Act, stockholders may present proper proposals for inclusion in the Company's proxy statement and for consideration at the 2024 Annual Meeting.
-Under Rule 14a-8, for a stockholder's proposal to be considered timely for inclusion in our proxy statement and form of proxy relating to the 2024 Annual Meeting, generally we must receive such proposal by the close of business on the 120th day prior to the first anniversary of the date of this Proxy Statement.
-To be eligible for inclusion in the Company's 2024 Annual Meeting Proxy Statement, a stockholder's proposal must be received by the Company no later than March 21, 2025 and must otherwise comply with the Bylaws and Rule 14a-8 under the Exchange Act.
-However, if the date of the 2024 Annual Meeting is more than 30 days before the first anniversary of the Company's 2023 Annual Meeting, we must receive such proposal within a reasonable time prior to the Company beginning to print and distribute proxy materials for such meeting.
+To be eligible for inclusion in the Company's 2024 Annual Meeting Proxy Statement, a stockholder's proposal must be received by the Company no later than, 2024 and must otherwise comply with the Bylaws and Rule 14a-8 under the Exchange Act.